From Sega Retro

-Shiten Myouou (四天明王 lit.
-4 Dawning Kings), known in the United States as Shadow Blasters, is a Sega Mega Drive action platform game developed by Sigma Pro-Tech.
+Shadow Blasters, known in Japan as Shiten Myouou (四天明王 lit.
+4 Dawning Kings), is a Sega Mega Drive action platform game developed by Sigma Pro-Tech.
 First published in Japan by Sigma Enterprises in August 1990, it was later localized and brought to the United States by Sage's Creation later that year.

 The evil god Ashura has unleashed hordes of monsters and demons onto Earth, hoping to take control of the planet as well as the hearts of men.
 The good god Hyperion has recruited four of Earth's most powerful warriors and assembled them into a team to fight the encroaching darkness and defeat Ashura: the ninja warriors named Kotarou and Ayame, a Buddhist fighting monk named Kidenbou, and a fencer named Senshirou.
 In the game's English localization, their names were changed to Horatio, Tiffany, Marco, and Leo, respectively.

 Shadow Blasters is a side-scrolling platform game.
 There are four characters.
 Each character is able to walk with and , jump with , kneel with , and jump off platforms with +.
 The player can fire a projectile weapon unique to the selected character with .
 For the most part, the player is free to move forward and backward through a given level as desired.
 As the player progresses, characters become more powerful by picking up power-ups for the attributes of speed, jump, and power.
 Power-ups are specific to each character.
 If a character is already at the maximum level for an attribute, collecting its power-up has no effect.